 4. Take time to talk to your organization’s leaders about their objectives and key results

-A study discovered that employees who strongly agree that they can link their personal goals to their organization’s goals are 3.5 times more likely to be engaged.
-Spend time thinking about how your work lines up with the company's success.
+A study discovered that employees who strongly agree that they can link their personal goals to their organization’s goals are 3.6 times more likely to be engaged.
+Spend time thinking about how your work aligns with the company's success.